Altermagnetism: an unconventional spin-ordered phase of matter

-The search for the even-parity-wave altermagnets was motivated by a different spintronics incentive.
+The search for altermagnets was motivated by a different spintronics incentive.
 It followed after several years of intense research of spintronics based on collinear antiferromagnets with spin-degenerate band structures\cite{Jungwirth2018}.
-The driving idea was to leverage the superior spatial, temporal and energy scalability demonstrated in antiferromagnetic spintronic devices, stemming from the compensated zero-magnetization ordering, while enabling strong spin-transport effects that underpin the technologically successful spintronics based on ferromagnets\cite{Smejkal2020,Smejkal2022AHEReview,Smejkal2022a}.
-As illustrated in Fig.~1, and reviewed in Refs.~\onlinecite{Smejkal2022AHEReview,Smejkal2022a}, the spin-polarized time-reversal symmetry breaking electronic structures generated by the compensated altermagnetic ordering enable this combination of merits, that were traditionally considered as mutually exclusive.
-Besides spintronics, the extraordinary nature of altermagnets is projected to be favorable in a range of research fields\cite{Smejkal2022AHEReview,Smejkal2022a,Jungwirth2024a}.
+The driving idea was to leverage the superior spatial, temporal and energy scalability demonstrated in antiferromagnetic spintronic devices, stemming from the compensated magnetic ordering, while having well separated and conserved spin-up and spin-down channels that underpin the technologically successful spintronics based on ferromagnets\cite{Smejkal2020,Smejkal2022AHEReview,Smejkal2022a}.
+As reviewed in Refs.~\onlinecite{Smejkal2022AHEReview,Smejkal2022a}, such a combination of merits, traditionally considered as mutually exclusive, is enabled by the altermagnetic ordering.
+Besides spintronics, the extraordinary nature of altermagnetism is projected to be favorable in a range of research fields from topological magnetism to hybrid systems integrating altermagnetism with semiconducting, superconducting, or ferroelectric phases, as reviewed in Refs.~\onlinecite{Smejkal2022AHEReview,Smejkal2022a,Jungwirth2024}.

-In summary, altermangets share the spin-ordered anisotropic zero-magnetization nature with the A-phase of superfluid $^3$He praised for its sophistication by Anthony Leggett in the Nobel lecture quote we used to open this article.
-In the case of altermagnets, however, the order is robust in many systems at room temperature and may end up being practically useful.